Skip to contents

 Details

 The problem object provides lazy evaluation of derivatives.
-If you don't provide analytic score or fisher functions, they will be computed numerically when first requested and cached.
+If you don't provide analytic score or fisher functions, they will be computed numerically when requested.

 Examples